 Our vehicles are equipped with the latest technology to help combat crime and to allow our officers to be more efficient and productive.
 All vehicles are equipped with Mobile Data Terminal (MDT).
 The MDT is used to take reports out in the field; provide vehicle and driver’s license information; provide a live mapping system with vehicle placement and driving directions to calls for service and to provide Computer Aided Dispatch (CAD) link directly to our dispatch center and to the Shelby County 911 center.
 In addition, Driver’s license readers are attached to the MDT to auto populate driver information directly into the E-Citation program on the MDT.
 With a few clicks, the officer can print citations directly from the MDT’s thermal printer, which reduces the amount of time necessary to hold a violator on a traffic stop.
 Digital HD video cameras provide documentation and evidence used in court.
 All new vehicles are equipped with back-up cameras, Bluetooth and Ford Sync, which increases safety by allowing for hands free voice commands and phone use.

 Yes, crimes do take place deep in the woods, swamps and in other areas not easily accessible by normal patrol vehicles.
 This is why we also maintain Special Response Vehicles like the military Humvee, obtained through state programs.
-These vehicles were most recently used in the 2014 winter storm and have since been used on several criminal investigations without access roads.
+These vehicles were used recently in the winter storms and are used on criminal investigations without access roads.
 In addition, the department owns and operates various All-Terrain-Vehicles and waterborne equipment.

 The Calera Police Department operates its own firing range and up-to-date training facilities.
 The police department conducts firearms training a minimum of four times per year.
 The training will include APOSTC qualifications, night or low light qualifications; scenario based training and combat or active shooter training.
 In addition to firearms training, the department will conduct in-house training on defensive tactics, Taser, legal updates, vehicle operations, domestic violence and other law enforcement related topics.